MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Step 2 - **Roadmap** - Next we go to roadmap.
 TDD in Java is next on the roadmap.

 Step 3 - **Introduce new concept** - Then, you introduce the concept.
 What are the benefits of TDD, why do we do it.
-Red, Green, Refactory.
+What is the theory behind it.
+Red, Green, Refactory circle.

-Step 4 - **Guided practice** -
+Step 4 - **Guided practice** - You then move into guided practice.
+You may start off using pair programming as a tool to help guided practice.
+I would normally start by "driving" and walking through a very simple problem.
+Maybe a coding kata like string calculator kata.
+At some point in working through the problem I would ask my grad to go behind the keyboard and "drive".
+We may do one kata together, or several.

-Step 5 - **Independent practice** -
+Step 5 - **Independent practice** - Next

 Step 6 - **Assess understanding** -